 Many states are trying to carve out malpractice caps and different standards of care for emergency room doctors in medical malpractice cases.
 The thinking starts out okay.
 Emergency department doctors should be given the benefit of the doubt because things are happening so quickly.
-But ER doctor are always getting the benefit of the doubt from jurors.
+But ER doctors are always getting the benefit of the doubt from jurors.
 There is statistical evidence of this.

-More importantly, the standard of care already bakes in the fact that things are sometimes happening at the speed of light in the ER.
-That is why reasonableness is always based on all the facts and circumstances.
+Georgia falls headfirst into this mess by creating a new standard of care for doctors and other health care providers rendering emergency care, requiring clear and convincing evidence that the health care provider’s actions showed “gross negligence.”
 People, that is a hill to climb.
 Clear and convincing evidence is less than the criminal “beyond a reasonable doubt standard.” but it is greater than the standard in every tort claim: would the reasonable doctor/lawyer/plumber/Indian chief have done what that person did.
 So if a plaintiff is suing for emergency medical care, the burden of proof is much higher.
 On top of that, Georgia law requires the doctor or other health care provider to be “grossly negligent” in the care of the patient.

 What Is Emergency Care?

 One big issue is defining emergency care.
 States that have jumped into the Serbonian Bog of thin-slicing the standard of care we owe each other have different opinions in how to approach defining emergency care.
 Georgia defines “emergency medical care” by this statute that states as follows: